-Every carmaker in the United States wants to boost new car sales this year, but few are sure what they should do to get consumers back onto the car lot.
+Every carmaker in the United States wants to boost new car sales this year.
+However, very few know what they should do to get consumers back onto the car lot.

 The good news is…things aren’t as bad as they could be